Last Updated on: 13th May 2023, 04:32 pm

 - Gently pinch the toe to reduce blood flow to the nail.
-Hold your bird upside down while you do this if it will let you.
+If possible, hold the parrot upside down.

-- Dip the bleeding nail into a container of styptic powder.
-If you don’t have any, you can use cornstarch or flour (though this won’t be as effective).
+- Dip the bleeding nail into a container of styptic powder

-- Apply gentle pressure to the damaged nail until the bleeding stops.
+- Apply mild pressure to the damaged nail until the bleeding stops.

 How Often Should You Trim Parrot Nails?

-Over time, your parrot will naturally file its nails into a sharp point again.
-It will do this by grasping various textures (toys, surfaces, and perches).
-This is how parrots naturally file their nails down in the wild.
+Over time, a parrot will naturally file its nails into a sharp point again by grasping various textures (toys, bars, surfaces, and perches).

-- Safety pumice perches.
-These have a smooth area for your parrot’s feet but a rough area to rest the claws on.
+- Pedi-perches.
+These have a rough area to rest the claws on and stimulate healthy feet.

-If you use a pumice perch, don’t keep it in the cage all the time.
-Have it in there for no more than a few days each month.
-Avoid using sandpaper perches or perch covers as these can cause sores on the bottom of your parrot’s feet.
+If you use a pedi-perch, leave it in the cage for 1-2 days per week.
+Avoid using sandpaper perches or perch covers because these can cause sores on the bottom of the feet, leading to bumblefoot.